 - Boiling water.
 The most widely known natural ant extermination method is using boiling water.
 Simply locate as many entrances to the nest as possible and pour boiling water inside.
 You may have to do this repeatedly until all of the ants are dead.

 - Dish washing liquid and oil.
 This method has quite a high success rate as the dish washing liquid and oil soak into the ant exoskeletons and suffocates them.
-All you need to do is mix half a teaspoon of liquid dish soap with one and a half teaspoons of cooking oil (olive oil and canola oil work best) with some water.
+All you need to do is mix half a teaspoon of liquid dish soap with one and a half teaspoons of cooking oil (olive oil and canola oil work best) with 1 quart of water (0.946 kilograms or 2.08 lbs or 33.38 ounces).
 Once the mixture is ready, pour some into a spray bottle to take care of ants outside the nest and then pour the rest directly into the nest.

 - White vinegar.
 Pouring around 1 litre of white vinegar directly into the nest can work wonders.
 It is not harmful to the ground or your plants, but it will kill the ants on contact.